 The Compensation Discussion and Analysis discusses the principles underlying our executive compensation policies and decisions for our named executive officers.
 It provides qualitative information regarding the manner in which compensation is earned by our named executive officers and places in context the data presented in the tables that follow.
-In addition, we address the compensation paid or awarded during 2011 to our named executive officers: Ofir Paz, our chief executive officer (principal executive officer), Craig Shore, our chief financial officer, secretary and treasurer (principal financial and accounting officer), Asher Holzer, Ph.D., our president, Eli Bar, the senior vice president of research and development and chief technical officer of InspireMD Ltd., and Sara Paz, the vice president of sales of InspireMD Ltd., who ceased to be an executive officer upon the appointment of Robert Ratini as our new head of sales and marketing on March 27, 2012, but has temporarily retained her title as vice president of sales.
+In addition, we address the compensation paid or awarded during the six months ended June 30, 2012 and the fiscal year ended December 31, 2011 to our named executive officers: Ofir Paz, our chief executive officer (principal executive officer), Craig Shore, our chief financial officer, secretary and treasurer (principal financial and accounting officer), Asher Holzer, Ph.D., our former president, Eli Bar, the senior vice president of research and development and chief technical officer of InspireMD Ltd., and Sara Paz, the former vice president of sales of InspireMD Ltd.

 We formed a compensation committee on September 21, 2011.
 Prior to that date, all compensation decisions for Mr. Paz and Dr. Holzer were made by our board of directors.
 Mr. Paz was responsible for the executive compensation packages of Messrs.
 Shore and Bar and Ms. Paz.
 Because of the potential conflict of interest, Dr. Holzer and Mr. Shore also reviewed and approved Mr. Paz's decision with respect to Ms. Paz's compensation before it was implemented.
-The current compensation packages of Mr. Paz and Dr. Holzer were determined before our share exchange transactions on March 31, 2011, when InspireMD Ltd. was a private Israeli company.
+The current compensation package of Mr. Paz and the compensation package of Dr. Holzer until his retirement were determined before our share exchange transactions on March 31, 2011, when InspireMD Ltd. was a private Israeli company.
 In accordance with Israeli law, their compensation was submitted to and approved by the stockholders of InspireMD Ltd. on February 28, 2011.
 Our board of directors also reviewed and approved Mr. Shore's compensation package after the share exchange transactions.

-Going forward, the compensation committee of our board of directors will review at least annually and determine the executive compensation packages for Mr. Paz and Dr. Holzer, including approving any grants of stock options.
+Going forward, the compensation committee of our board of directors will review at least annually and determine the executive compensation packages for Mr. Paz, including approving any grants of stock options.
 Mr. Paz will remain responsible for making recommendations to our compensation committee with respect to the executive compensation packages for Messrs.
-Shore and Bar and Ms. Paz, including any grants of stock options.
+Shore and Bar, including any grants of stock options.
+The compensation committee performed its annual review of named executive officer compensation in F ebruary 2012.

-In considering compensation for our named executive officers, the board of directors has historically relied upon the officer's performance and contribution to our development and achievements.
+In considering compensation for our named executive officers prior to 2012, the board of directors relied upon the officer's performance and contribution to our development and achievements.
 We did not engage in any formal benchmarking or conduct or obtain any formal surveys of executive compensation at peer companies.
 We also considered general compensation trends.